 But there is another group of dedicated individuals, albeit somewhat smaller, who also donate a portion of their time and energies to the U.S. Navy.
 They require no PFT, no uniform issue, and will not have to go through the rigors of Battle Stations 21.
-They are the volunteers at the Great Lakes Naval Museum.
+They are the volunteers at the National Museum of the American Sailor.
 Their contributions to the preservation and interpretation of the history and heritage of the U.S. Navy can not be understated.

 If you’ve visited the museum, you were probably greeted by a volunteer when you walked in the door.
 They probably answered your questions.
 Maybe they guided you through the museum.
 They might have swapped sea-stories with you.
 Perhaps they talked with your family about what your sailor can expect over the course of the next few weeks and months.

 They also do a lot of work that visitors don’t see.
 They research through stacks of publications, historical base newspapers, photographs, and various other media.
 Some work directly with our archive and collection departments, reducing the amount of backlogged information, cataloging and documenting our current holdings, or ensuring that our collection is in proper repair.
 They also assist with our educational programming, special tours and events, and community outreach.

 This corps of dedicated volunteers is the life-blood of the museum and serves as its public face.
 So the next time you’re in the museum, be sure to stop one of these individuals, say hello, and thank them for their service.